 The third round of school finance litigation is occurring under the equal protection and education provisions of state constitutions.
-The Serrano case in California went to trial in 1974, and both the trial court and the state supreme court (in 1977) found that the school finance system violated the state equal protection clause under the principles of fiscal neutrality.
-Legal theories for suits under state constitutions' education clauses also include the arguments that school finance systems must provide for minimum levels of pupil achievement (e.g., New Jersey), must ensure that districts have the minimum resources necessary to supply a basic education (e.g., Washington, Ohio, West Virginia), must respond to differences among districts' tax burdens, costs, and needs (e.g., New York, Wisconsin), or cannot predominantly base the availability of funds on voters' willingness to approve taxes (e.g., Ohio, Pennsylvania).
-Challenges to school finance systems are pending in many states.
+The Serrano case in California went to trial in 1974, and both the trial court and the California Supreme Court (in 1977) found that the school finance system violated the state equal protection clause under the principles of fiscal neutrality.

+Since that time, legal theories for suits under state constitutions' education clauses also include the arguments that school finance systems must provide for minimum levels of pupil achievement, must ensure that districts have the minimum resources necessary to supply a basic education, must respond to differences among districts' tax burdens, costs, and needs, or cannot predominantly base the availability of funds on voters' willingness to approve taxes.
+Since the 1970s, challenges to school finance systems under state constitutional provisions have occurred in all but a handful of states, and more recent lawsuits are pending in many states, including states where earlier challenges were successful and states where earlier challenges were unsuccessful.

-In 1993, the Minnesota Supreme Court reversed an earlier trial court decision and held the state's school finance system constitutionally permissible.
+In 1993, the Minnesota Supreme Court reversed an earlier trial court decision and held Minnesota's school finance system constitutionally permissible.
 The ruling in Skeen v.
 State of Minnesota stemmed from a lawsuit filed in 1988 by 52 outer ring suburban and rural school districts representing 25 percent of the state's K-12 enrollment.
 The suit claimed that Minnesota's school finance system was unconstitutional because the finance system was not uniform and school districts received disparate amounts of government aid.

-The plaintiff school districts challenged the constitutionality of the referendum and debt service levies that are based upon local property taxes and the training, experience, and supplemental revenues that were, at that time, fully equalized state aid components of the general education revenue program.

-The Minnesota Supreme Court declared the issues in the case to be "whether the state's present system of education finance is sufficient to meet the state constitutional requirement that the legislature 'establish a general and uniform system of public schools' and provide sufficient financing to 'secure a thorough and efficient system of public schools throughout the state'."
+The plaintiff school districts challenged the constitutionality of the operating referendum and debt service levies that at the time of the suit, were unequalized levies based solely upon local property tax bases and some parts of general education revenue that varied among school districts, including training and experience revenue, and supplemental revenue.
+The Minnesota Supreme Court declared the issues in the case to be "whether the state's present system of education finance is sufficient to meet the state constitutional requirement that the legislature 'establish a general and uniform system of public schools' and provide sufficient financing to 'secure a thorough and efficient system of public schools throughout the state.""

-The court ruled that education in Minnesota is a fundamental right and that the system of education finance in place then satisfied that right.
+However, the court ruled that education in Minnesota is a fundamental right and that the system of education finance in place at that time satisfied that right.
 The court found that "all plaintiff [school] districts are provided with an adequate level of education which meets or exceeds the state's basic education requirements and ... are given sufficient funding to meet their basic needs."
 The court used the term "adequate" or "adequacy" to mean the measure of need that must be met and not some minimal floor.
-The court's ruling establishes the minimum standard the state must meet in designing an education funding system that is constitutional.1
+The court's ruling establishes the minimum standard the state must meet in designing an education funding system that is constitutional.